 An advanced course in Algebra.
 The course is designed as one of the prerequisites that prepares the student for Calculus.
 Topics studied include: linear, polynomial, rational, exponential and logarithmic functions and their graphs, equation solving and systems of equations.
 A graphing calculator is required.

-Prerequisite: Placement by exam or MAT 105.
+Prerequisite: Placement by exam or MAT 105 or MAT 102 (Grade of C or better).